SAMexpert logo

 • Compare all options financially: talk to CSPs, to your LSP, get all their offers and compare them,

-• And don't forget the differences in Terms and Conditions, or you may find yourselves in a peculiar situation when it's already too late.
+• And don't forget the differences in Terms and Conditions, or you may find yourself in a peculiar situation when it's already too late.

 Talk to a Microsoft licensing expert

-We are an independent consulting business that sells no licenses or Cloud services.
+We are an independent consulting business that does not sell licenses or Cloud services.
 That is on purpose, so our advice is unbiased.
 EA vs CSP is a tricky subject, and it's better to know how it can affect you before you switch.

-Please send us a message using the form below, and we'll get in touch as soon as possible for a no-obligation call.
+Please use the form below to send us a message, and we'll contact you as soon as possible to schedule a no-obligation call.